dydxprotocol/v4-documentation/pages/validators/running_full_node.md

 ## Slinky Sidecar

 Starting in `v5.0.0`, running a validating full node requires a Skip Protocol's Slinky Sidecar to be run in order to fetch Oracle prices.
 The sidecar should be started before upgrading from `v4` to `v5`.
 Instructions to start Slinky Sidecar can be found [here](https://docs.skip.money/slinky/integrations/dydx).
-Please refer to Slack for which version of Slinky to run.

 Support issues with Skip's Sidecar should be directed [here](https://discord.gg/7hxEThEaRQ).

+For mainnet deployment by dYdX Operation Services, Ltd. run: `N/A`

+For testnet run: [`v0.3.2`](https://github.com/skip-mev/slinky/tree/v0.3.2) (`ghcr.io/skip-mev/slinky-sidecar:v0.3.2`)

 ## Start a Full Node